redmojo7/web_lab/README.md

   - [Acknowledgements](#acknowledgements)

 ## About the Project
+This project involves creating a web application that will serve as the main platform for users to practice exploiting web application vulnerabilities and learn about web application security.
+It will include a range of vulnerable web applications that users can test their skills on, including injection attacks, broken authentication and session management, and insufficient logging and monitoring.
+The website will be designed to be user-friendly and accessible to users of all skill levels.
+Specific features and functions, such as the types of vulnerabilities to be covered, will be further developed in the planning stage.

-The lab (Web Application) will be used to demonstrate how these vulnerabilities can be exploited and to understand how to prevent them.
+The web application will be used to demonstrate how these vulnerabilities can be exploited and how to prevent them.
 It will involve setting up a testing environment that simulates real-world scenarios.
 The lab will cover a range of vulnerabilities, including injection attacks, broken authentication and session management, and insufficient logging and monitoring.
 Overall, the project is an exciting opportunity to contribute to the field of web application security and make a positive impact in this area.

 ## Framework
 This is a modern, scalable, and maintainable full-stack web applications.
 By using `Docker`, we can easily package and deploy your application across different environments, while `Node.js` and `Express` provide the server-side infrastructure for handling HTTP requests and serving dynamic content.
 Finally, `React` enables you to build rich and interactive user interfaces that can communicate with backend APIs.